sciart-org/AppSciArt/docs/user_stories.md

   1. The participant clicks the "Join hackathon" button in the Home screen
   2. The participant fills the joining form
   3. The participant is prompted to explore seed collections

+* From its seed collection (if there is an incoming hackathon using that collection):

+  1. The participant accesses some seed collection
+  2. The participant clicks the "Join hackathon" button
+  3. The participant fills the joining form
+  4. The participant is prompted to explore seed collections

 ### US-4: Explore SciArt products collections